Geometric presentations of Lie groups and their Dehn functions: Gradings and tameness conditions

-\begin{proof}First recall from Example \ref{wei_sol} that for a group of SOL type, the set of weights consists of a {\bf quasi-opposite pair}, i.e. a pair of nonzero elements such that the segment joining them contains zero.
+Assume now that $V\rtimes E$ is a group of type SOL; since $E$ is abelian, $f$ factors through a homomorphism $U/[U,U]\rtimes A\to V\rtimes E$.
+Recall from Example \ref{wei_sol} that for a group of SOL type, the set of weights consists of a {\bf quasi-opposite pair}, i.e. a pair of nonzero elements such that the segment joining them contains zero.
+Since $f^*$ is injective $\R$-linear and maps weights to weights, we deduce that $U/[U,U]\rtimes A$ admits a quasi-opposite pair of weights.